galaxyproject/training-material/topics/training/tutorials/create-new-tutorial-content/tutorial.md

 We recommend to structure the tutorials like this

 - An introdcution to introduce the tutorial with the use case, the data, the methods
-- Several sections with the content of the tutorial and some hands-on parts (because we think that doing is an important part of the learning process)
+- Several sections with the content of the tutorial and some hands-on parts (practicing is an important part of the learning process)
 - A conclusion to summarize what has been done in the tutorial (with a scheme)

 > ### :pencil2: Hands-on: Structuring the tutorial